 Every day from then on, one of the three hearts is removed, if not already removed by death.

-If the player still had the heart, it grants them one type of extra stat they can choose from (like x% extra damage, x% extra health, x% extra movement speed, the more hearts, the more you can choose), this happens before the player character is attackable or even visible, when it switches the day-advancement to the next.
+If the player still had the heart, it grants them one type of extra stat they can choose from (like x% extra damage, x% extra health, x% extra movement speed, the more hearts, the more you can choose), this happens before the player character is attackable or even visible, when it switches the day-advancement to the next, to join the final or is in the waiting lobby and accepted a game.

 Endless Arena Mode: Loss in 24 Day cycle can lead to either retiring your charakter or hanging onto it, sending them into an endless arena mode, where you can win to get revived from your rotten flesh back to alive state, to then try again, accepting the endless mode for a charakter changes their appearance, if you should retire them without winning the endless arena, they are saved with that state.
 Otherwise, if you win, they come back alive but with a mark, you can play again if you lose the og game again, it will be retired automatically, with the entire journey.
 You can only have one endless char at a time.